srose99/frameworks_and_languages_module/docs/01a introduction.md

 ### How will we learn

 1. Focus on a business engineering problem with real industry tools
   * Hands-on each week with a range of tools
 2. Discussion
   * Real engineers can discuss/reason about technology
-    * Pair programming
+  * Pair programming (you have to verbally describe your rational)
-3. Multiple languages
+3. Multiple languages/frameworks (they are all just tools that you can learn)
   * [langauge_reference.html](https://computingteachers.uk/static/langauge_reference.html)
+4. Self directed (Level 6) 150 hours
+  * You can read + action on your own now

 #### Level 6
 * Level 4 - You are told what to do